mailgun/documentation/source/subaccounts.rst

 ================= ========== ============= =================================
 **Parameter**     **Type**   **Default**   **Description**
 ================= ========== ============= =================================
-name              string                   Name of the sub-account being created
+name              string                   Name of the subaccount being created
 ================= ========== ============= =================================

 Disable a subaccount